 Financial assets at amortised cost are subsequently measured using the effective interest method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.

-The Company's financial assets at amortised cost includes trade receivables, bank deposits and cash equivalents.
+The Company's financial assets at amortised cost include trade receivables, bank deposits and cash and cash equivalents.

 Derecognition